-Proudly presented by Redland City Council, the FREE NAIDOC cultural celebrations will be held on Sunday 4 July from 9am-1pm at Raby Bay Harbour Park, Cleveland, showcasing Redlands Coast’s traditional and contemporary Aboriginal and Torres Strait Island artists.
+Proudly presented by Redland City Council, the FREE NAIDOC cultural celebrations will be held on the rescheduled date of Saturday 7 August from 9am-1pm at Raby Bay Harbour Park, Cleveland, showcasing Redlands Coast’s traditional and contemporary Aboriginal and Torres Strait Island artists.

 Come and enjoy performances featuring:

 - Renowned Torres Strait Island singer/songwriter Chris Tamwoy with special guest Tania-Rose Gibuma